Anthea Bell Prize for Young Translators - Launching Autumn 2020

 Bringing more international culture into the classroom is a central aim of the prize, and so all passages – fiction and non-fiction – will be rich in cultural content, and creativity in the translation will be rewarded.

 Information for Teachers

-All participating teachers will receive a teaching pack with videos, worksheets and presentations featuring students of Modern Languages at Oxford University.
+All participating teachers will receive teaching packs with videos, PowerPoint presentations and worksheets.
 The first pack will provide teaching material for European Day of Languages and International Translation Day, both of which fall at the end of September.

 This competition is inspired by the 'Juvenes Translatores' competition run by the European Commission, for which UK students are no longer eligible.
 We are grateful for the advice & support of our colleagues at the former European Commission Representation in the UK, which closed in December 2019.